 The CABI BioProtection Portal is delighted to welcome Bio Insumos Nativa as a new partner.
-Created in 2002, Bio Insumos Nativa is a biotechnology company dedicated to the development, production and commercialization of organic agricultural products in Latin America.
+Created in 2002, the biotechnology company is dedicated to the development, production and commercialization of organic agricultural products in Latin America.
 It is the first Latin American company to join the portal.

 Bio Insumos Nativa develops collections of native microorganisms, which it then studies and develops into products, introducing them into the market.
 For visitors of the CABI BioProtection Portal who want to know more about the biological control of pests and biopesticides in agriculture, this partnership is good news as it will expand the portal’s information across Chile and Peru.